lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@hint`

+- The outcome should be a disease.
+- Is time really an exposure/predictor?

 `@feedback`

 - Incorrect.
 The outcome should not be a predictor and the disease should not be an exposure (in this case).